-World Shooting Para-sport has welcomed a new sport class to its family with the addition of vision impaired (VI) shooting.
+World Shooting Para-sport has welcomed a seventh sport class to its family with the addition of vision impaired (VI) shooting.

-The news comes after the International Paralympic Committee (IPC) Governing Board officially approved the transference of governance of VI shooting from the International Blind Sports Federation (IBSA) to World Shooting Para-sport.
+The news comes after the International Paralympic Committee’s (IPC) Governing Board officially approved the transfer of governance of VI shooting from the International Blind Sports Federation (IBSA) to World Shooting Para-sport.

 VI events will first be contested at the International Shooting Competition of Hanover from 2-12 May in Germany.
-Athletes with a vision impairment will then get to compete at the 2019 World Shooting Para-sport World Cup from 20-28 July in Osijek, Croatia, before taking the big stage at the 2019 World Shooting Para-sport World Championships from 9-10 October in Sydney.
+Athletes with a vision impairment will then have the opportunity to compete at the 2019 World Shooting Para-sport World Cup from 20-28 July in Osijek, Croatia, before taking the big stage at the 2019 World Shooting Para-sport World Championships from 9-10 October in Sydney, NSW.

-Athletes with a vision impairment can compete in air rifle events shot from 10m.
-The official event names are ‘VIS – Mixed 10m Air Rifle Standing SHVI’ and ‘VIP – Mixed 10m Air Rifle Prone SHVI’.
+Athletes with a vision impairment can now compete in air rifle events shot from 10m.

-“We are thrilled to have vision impaired shooting join our family and open the door for more athletes to compete in our fantastic sport.
+“We are thrilled to have vision impaired shooting join our family and open the door for more athletes to compete in our fantastic sport,” said World Shooting Para-sport’s Manager, Tyler Anderson.

-“After a period of great work by World Shooting Para-sport in collaboration with IBSA’s shooting committee, we are confident they have the resources and drive needed to take it forward as the specific global governing body.
+IBSA’s President, Jannie Hammershøi, said: “After a period of great work by World Shooting Para-sport, in collaboration with IBSA’s Shooting Committee, we are confident they have the resources and drive needed to take it forward as the specific global governing body.

 “We are really happy to hand them the baton for this great sport of skill and accuracy, and appreciate their commitment to including athletes with visual impairments.